kestra-io/docs/content/blogs/2023-09-04-reverse-etl-vs-cdp.md

 While many platforms leverage machine learning, BlueConic uses it to identify and predict data segments.
 It's a tool designed with foresight, allowing engineers and businesses to be one step ahead in system adjustments.
 BlueConic's integration points are built to ensure it interfaces smoothly with a lot of data sources, from traditional databases to advanced cloud services While synchronization ensures data is up-to-date, BlueConic goes a step further.
 It cross-verifies data across sources, ensuring a singular version of the truth.

 For businesses concerned about GDPR and similar regulations, BlueConic offers a respite.
-Its embedded data privacy protocols, including features for data anonymization and user's right-to-forget.
+Its embedded data privacy protocols, include features for data anonymization and user's right-to-forget.

 ## Hightouch: Merging Reverse ETL and CDP Advantages ##